gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 ## Public or not

-This is a personal choice, you can make an app public so that everyone can see more details about it.
+This is a personal choice; you can make an app public so that everyone can see more details about it.
 This doesn't give you any real benefits either way in general, although as part of the tutorial I have of course made this app public so you can see it in action [yourself](https://app.wercker.com/#applications/5586dcbdaf7de9c51b02b0d5).

 ![][9]